 If you have previous medical history, it is a good idea to take the medical documentation with you, so that the specialist could estimate your condition and draft a personal step-by-step diagnostic plan.
 It helps to avoid the called “overdiagnosing” and to spare your time and money.

 Being an international patient in Germany, Switzerland or Austria you can expect infertility treatment, performed by the chief physicians.
-Our database of infertility specialists includes the most renowned and experienced professors and doctor of sciences, who have at least 20 years of practical experience.
+Our database of infertility specialists includes the most renowned and experienced professors and doctors of sciences, who have at least 20 years of practical experience.
 All experts perform infertility treatment based on the latest therapeutic methods and scientific concepts.
-The close cooperation of specialists (biologists, embryologists, medical technical assistants, laboratory staff and senior medical specialists) will make sure that you achieve the therapeutic aim and fulfill your dream about an own baby .
+The close cooperation of specialists (biologists, embryologists, medical technical assistants, laboratory staff and senior medical specialists) will make sure that you achieve the therapeutic aim and fulfil your dream to have a baby.

 We endeavour to find the optimal solutions for everyone who requests medical help.
 Don’t hesitate to call us for further information about infertility treatment in Germany, Austria or Switzerland.
 We will be glad to answer your questions.